suffolklibraries/lgc/content/collections/events/celebrate-international-women-s-day.md

     content:
       -
         type: text
         text: 'The speakers are L﻿iliana Antunes, D﻿eborah Benson, C﻿raig Jones, J﻿enny Butler and E﻿lma Glasgow.
-To find out more about the speakers visit the event''s '
+To find out more about the speakers visit this '
       -
         type: text
         marks: